laravel/docs/cashier-paddle.md

             ],
         ];
     }

-Now any Paddle webhook that's sent to your app can be listened to and you'll have a convenient place to handle them.

 Cashier also emit events dedicated to the type of the received webhook.
 In addition to the full payload from Paddle, they also contain the relevant models that were used to process the webhook such as the billable model, the subscription, or the receipt: